 - Give each group time to look carefully at their specimen.
 Ask them to look at the leaves.
 What do they look to identify plant parts.
 What is under the soil?
 (Roots, etc).
-(Complete Resource 9a.) - Take photos of each plant.
-Insert photo on chart in Resource 9a.
-Measure the biggest leaf and the smallest leaf on each plant.
+(Complete Resource 12a.) - leaf on each plant.
 Measure the height of the plant.
 Record. - description). - Students to describe leaf colour.
-Record on Resource 9a. - can identify their plant.
+Record on Resource 12a. - can identify their plant.
 Students should organise who will take photos and record observations. - Group to take photos of each plant every 2-3 days for 2 weeks and make a wall display of the picture diary.
 Record student plant progressions under photos. - reporting back.
 Students to design information and graphics to describe their results.